magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something before amazon authorize a payment
+*  If one wants to do something before amazon authorize a payment

 ### 48. amazon_payment_pending_authorization_hard_decline_after